 It was named the Whitehall Building because of its close proximity to the home of Peter Stuyvesant which was named “White Hall.”
 The original building was 20-stories high, which made it one of the tallest buildings in New York City at the time.
 It was one of the original structures to use the skyscraper design and one of the first buildings to reach over 250-feet tall.
-It was so unique that it became extremely popular and that popularity caused the building’s owners to contract an annex.
+It was so unique that it became extremely popular landmark of New York and that popularity caused the building’s owners to contract an annex.
 The Whitehall Building annex was designed by the Clinton and Russell architectural firm.
 It is actually a sister-building that was built right next store to the original Whitehall.
 When the annex was finished in 1910, it was 31-stories tall.
 The combined footprint of the original building and the annex together created the largest office complex in New York City at the time.

 The buildings enjoyed several decades of prosperous success as a commercial office structure before things started to change in the late 1990’s.
 In 1999, the Whitehall Building was turned into an apartment complex for upscale tenants.
 In 2000, the building was declared a landmark by the New York City Landmarks Preservation Committee.
 The original building still houses offices and retail stores.
 The building is in a very busy part of the Battery Park district and its popularity as a commercial and residential structure has never waned.
 The annex measures 424-feet tall which made it one of the tallest office structures in New York City at the time of its completion.
 While the annex shares the same name as the original building, the two structures have very different designs.
 The two buildings are connected by a covered walkway.